Jandini/Jandini/README.md

 It was exciting time writing software using Assembler and Pascal for DOS.
 Now it is only the history.
 You can find my all assembler source codes and binaries in [8086](https://github.com/Jandini/8086) repository.
 The code can be executed only under [DosBox](https://www.dosbox.com/).
-Kudos to the authore to keep the legacy alive.
+Kudos to the authors to keep the legacy alive.

 Multi-Edit was one of thr text editors to edit assembler code.
 Keyboard only...
 We were raised in the age where computer mouse 🖱️ was a rare thing...